ROCm/ROCmValidationSuite/docs/install/installation.rst

 Install the ROCm Core SDK before installing RVS.

-For instructions, see :doc:`Install AMD ROCm <rocm:install/rocm>`.
+For instructions, see `Install AMD ROCm <https://rocm.docs.amd.com/en/docs-7.14.0/install/rocm.html?fam=all&i=pkgman>`__.
 Use the selector panel on that page to view instructions appropriate for your system environment.

 ROCm installation path
 ======================